brndnmtthws/brndn-io/content/posts/consistent-mediocrity/index.md

 days and imperfections.
 This caricature of life, where everything is flawless, sets an unattainable standard.

-Furthermore, the constant stream of curated perfection on social media platforms like Instagram and TikTok exacerbates this issue.
-We scroll through feeds filled with idealized moments and carefully constructed images, a digital reality often more appealing—and seemingly more perfect—than the sometimes messy, imperfect reality right in front of us.
-This relentless exposure can make it harder to appreciate, or even engage with, the 'good enough' moments of our own lives, presenting a sharp contrast to the gradual, imperfect progress that true consistency fosters.[^3]
+Instagram and TikTok don't help.
+You open the app for a minute and get hit with other people's polished highlights until your own regular life starts to look shabby by comparison.
+That makes it harder to appreciate, or even engage with, the 'good enough' parts of your own life, including the slow progress that comes from doing something again tomorrow.[^3]

 ## The Power of Showing Up